 NRI has excelled in performance measurement and quality improvement since our inception in 1987.
-In 1997, together with the state mental health agencies, we developed a formal framework for performance measures.
+In 1997 NRI worked with state mental health agencies to develop a formal framework for performance measures.
 This landmark framework addressed access to care, appropriateness of care, quality of care, and outcomes of care.
-We developed measures within each of these areas and laid out a foundation for consistent measurement across providers of mental health services.
-Benchmarking performance, determining optimal levels and best practices, could be used to promote high quality care and better outcomes for persons served by the public mental health system.
-The effort led to the collaboration with SAMHSA in the development and testing of numerous measures for public accountability, quality, fidelity, and the National Outcome Measures.
+NRI developed and standardized the measurement of each of these performance areas.
+Benchmarking performance, determining optimal performance levels, and establishing best practices allow for state mental health agencies to promote a high quality of care and improve outcomes for persons served by the public mental health system.
+NRI’s work with state mental health agencies led to its collaboration with SAMHSA to develop and test a variety of performance measures, as well as develop the National Outcome Measures.

 In 1999, The Joint Commission listed NRI’s performance measurement system as meeting the criteria for inclusion in the accreditation process, and NRI was included on The Joint Commission’s list of acceptable ORYX vendors.
-NRI remains committed to meeting future criteria established by The Joint Commission, and we have successfully developed and implemented 24 performance measures for inpatient psychiatric care.
+NRI remains committed to meeting future criteria established by The Joint Commission.

 Through our Behavioral Healthcare Performance Measurement System (BHPMS), NRI collaborates with the National Association of Psychiatric Health System to develop and test common performance measures for public and private psychiatric facilities.
-This effort has led to our further collaboration with The Joint Commission in the development of the first core measure set for inpatient psychiatric care—the Hospital-Based Inpatient Psychiatric Services (HBIPS) core measure set.
+This effort has led to our further collaboration with The Joint Commission in the development of the Hospital-Based Inpatient Psychiatric Services (HBIPS) core measure set.